Best Road Bikes Under 1000 Review in 2017 – Ultimate Guide

 There is no single best bike for road cycling out there – Every rider in the world has customized their bike to match their body and their cycling needs.

-To make your road bike choice a little easier, I have road-tested and selected the Best Road Bikes Under $1000 on the market.
+To make your road bicycle choice a little easier, I had road-tested and selected the Best Road Bikes Under $1000 on the market.
 Read on for some great reviews.
 Then ride on with your choice!

 You cannot talk about quality road bikes without mentioning Diamondback.
 For years, Diamondback has created solid and affordable bikes which cater to a wide range of cyclists.
 Diamondback Bicycles 2015 Century Sport Disc Complete Road Bike is just one example of their many great creations which allow people to travel and commute with ease.